krakenjs/lusca/README.md

 * `blacklist` Array or String - Optional.
 Allows defining a set of routes that will not have csrf protection.
 All others will.
 * `whitelist` Array or String - Optional.
 Allows defining a set of routes that will have csrf protection.
 All others will not.

-Note: The app should use either a `blacklist` or a `whitelist`, not both.
+Notes: The app can use either a `blacklist` or a `whitelist`, not both.
+By default, all post routes are whitelisted.

 [angularjs docs]: https://docs.angularjs.org/api/ng/service/$http#cross-site-request-forgery-xsrf-protection